depsterr/depsterr.com/src/blog/2020/go download a car.md

 #### Support independent creators!

-If you find music you like a great way to support independent creators is to purchase their music of [bandcamp](https://bandcamp.com)!
+If you find music you like a great way to support independent creators is to purchase their music from [bandcamp](https://bandcamp.com)!

 ## Have anything to add?